open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 The other thing is, we have a system called VentOS GUI which is closely related to VentDisplay.
 VentDisplay is the code that I wrote which runs in a browser and does a real time display of the Public Invention respiration data system.
 Right now, the VentMon is the only thing that produces a data stream like that, but we've  produced it in simulation or in silico.
 The software renders that, which is an important part of a medical ventilator to be able to see that way before the doctors need to see it in order to understand the health of the patient.
 VentOS GUI is another project of Helpful Engineering which is an attempt to build a software control mechanism that's like a clinical display a doctor would use.
 The PolyVent ventilator has no hardware control on it, it has no knobs.
 Currently, it has no way for you to change the respiration rate, you change that programmatically through the serial port.
 As a separate module someone has to build.
 For example, we're using a Raspberry Pi and a little seven inch touchscreen.
 It's something where the doctor can increase the pressure or decrease the pressure.
 {{< /expand >}}

+{{< card2 "Successes and failures">}}

+One thing we did that I'm very proud of was define a data interface called the Public Invention Respiration Data Standard.
+But I have not yet gotten anyone who isn't directly associated with my teams to use that data standard.

+The technique may very well have been invented 100 times, but no one has taken the time to produce an international standard for it.
+One team had their own data standard that was different from mine.
+I wrote an adapter for my data standard into their data standard.

+It doesn't matter how reliable the device are, they must have alarms: Things go wrong even if you built the very best device in the world.
+Right now the PolyVent has no alarm mechanism, it cannot make a noise or a light.
+I've been trying to recruit volunteers to make a general purpose alarm module.

+Most people would say the best I did was the spreadsheet which was a service to the community: it made something that was invisible visible and discoverable.
+{{< /card2 >}}

 >Are there other parts that need to be developed?